Skip to content

 Specialized and niche podcasts focus on specific practice models or areas of interest within dentistry.
 These may include podcasts centered on cosmetic dentistry, implant-only practices, fee-for-service models, group practices, dental startups, or practice transitions.

-Such podcasts allow listeners to explore deep, targeted content that may not be covered extensively in broader clinical or business shows, making them especially useful for dentists with defined professional interests or niche practices.
+This deep, targeted content rarely gets covered in broader clinical or business programs.
+That makes niche shows especially useful for dentists with defined professional interests.

 4. Role-Specific Content